Announcement of Opportunity 2020-2021

 - Completed application online (see Supporting Materials Required with Application below)

-- Applicant must show a broad, balanced set of interests and pursuits outside the field of science.
+- show a broad, balanced set of interests and pursuits outside the field of science.

-- Applicant must demonstrate the qualities of leadership and an ongoing commitment to improving the human condition.
+- demonstrate the qualities of leadership and an ongoing commitment to improving the human condition.

-The Consortium invites applications for the Dr. Laurel Salton Clark Research Fellowship Award for the 2016-2017 academic year.
-For consideration, application forms must be complete, and be accompanied by supporting documentation. .
-The Consortium especially encourages applications from members of minority groups, women, persons with disabilities, and from those pursuing interdisciplinary aerospace studies in, but not limited to, engineering, the sciences, architecture, law, business, nursing and medicine.
+The Consortium invites applications for the Dr. Laurel Salton Clark Research Fellowship Award for the 2021-2022 academic year.
+For consideration, application forms must be complete and be accompanied by supporting documentation.
+The Consortium especially encourages applications from members of minority groups, women, persons with disabilities, and from those pursuing interdisciplinary aerospace studies in, but not limited to, engineering, the sciences, architecture, law, business, nursing, and medicine.
 Award winners will be chosen based on academic performance, space-related promise, alignment of the proposed work with the purpose of the Award in honoring the legacy of Dr. Salton Clark, and quality of the application.

 Supporting Materials Required with Application

-(b) Tasks, Schedules and clearly stated Expected Results.
+- Tasks, schedules and clearly stated expected results.

-(d) The significance/value of your work for the space/aerospace field.
+- The significance/value of work for the space/aerospace field.

-- A one-page Budget Summary (for your independent research that should be for your sole benefit)
+- One-Page Budget Summary (for your independent research that should be for your sole benefit)

-(a) Provide a brief explanation of any major expenditure items.
-Any travel or other expenses should be related to your research.
+- Provide a brief explanation of any major expenditure items.
+Any domestic travel or other expenses should be related to your research.
 You may request living stipends, tuition offsets, supplies and expenses, and similar sorts of funding.
 WSGC will support travel to and from the Wisconsin Space conference only if expenses are included in the budget proposal.
+WSGC will not support international travel.

 - Copies (unofficial are acceptable) of your undergraduate transcript(s)

-- Copies (unofficial are acceptable) of your graduate transcript(s), including most recent
+- Copies (unofficial are acceptable) of your graduate or professional degree program transcript(s), including most recent

-Required Letters of Recommendation: Letter(s) of recommendation may also be emailed to firstname.lastname@example.org.
-Subject: LSC17_LOR.
+Required Letters of Recommendation: Letter(s) of recommendation may also be emailed to email@example.com.
+Subject: LSC21_LOR.

 - Two (2) Letters of Recommendation: